Do I need protection for my pet?

 So, whether you just need our basic RSPCA General Accident & Illness Cover, or prefer more comprehensive cover such as our RSPCA Ultimate Plus Accident & Illness Cover, we have a policy to match, with four levels to choose from.

 At the RSPCA, we’re invested in the continued protection and wellbeing of all animals – big and small.
 That’s why our vet clinics are up and running all over Australia, whether you’re in country NSW, metro Victoria or anywhere in between.

-But when you have RSPCA Pet Insurance, you are free to visit any licensed and registered veterinarian or specialist of your choosing.
+But when you have RSPCA Pet Insurance, you are free to visit any registered veterinarian or specialist of your choosing.
 They can then treat your pet for any illnesses or injuries and, depending on your level of coverage, you can make a claim to be reimbursed for a portion of those expenses

 How much does a standard vet visit for dogs and cats cost?

 On top of all your standard costs that come with owning a pet – such as bedding, collars, leashes, food, flea and worming treatment and de-sexing – vet visits can sometimes be an unwelcome burden, especially if your dog or cat has a serious injury or illness.

 While a standard annual vaccination and vet check-up will cost you around $90 for your dog and $80 for your cat, it’s all the other unexpected vet bills that you need to protect yourself against.